-The claims continue to with comments like: “you’ve stumbled on the promise land”, “Cash Cloud is a new sensation sweeping the Internet”, until I am eventually asked to enter my details and proceed.
+The claims continue to flow with comments like: “you’ve stumbled on the promise land”, “Cash Cloud is a new sensation sweeping the Internet”, until I am eventually asked to enter my details and proceed.

-This concerns me because I haven’t seen any proof of $1000 per day as yet, and if it should end up being a scam then anyone who pays for this is going to be stuck with an ongoing hosting bill.
+This concerns me because I haven’t seen any proof of $1000 per day as yet, and if it should end up being anything other than what is promised then anyone paying for this is going to be stuck with an ongoing hosting bill.

-The Reality: Automated Cash Cloud
+The Reality of Automated Cash Cloud

 I sat through another video where it explained in detail the steps I needed to take on the next page.
 They were to choose a domain name, select my hosting package and then make payment.

 It was suggested that I go for the longest hosting term that I could afford, with 2 or 3 years being the suggestion that was so kindly circled for me in the image below.

 This of course means a greater cost, so I left it at the 6 month options which I and many others have assumed to be a payment of $14.95 every month.
-It turns out that is not the case…
+It turns out that is not the case.

 It might well be $14.95 per month but Automated Cash Cloud automatically sets up 6 months worth of payments up front – $89.70.

-My second gripe with Automated Cash Cloud is that there is no mention of how people will drive traffic to their websites.
+My second concern with Automated Cash Cloud is that there is no mention of how people will drive traffic to their websites.

-In most if not all cases as noted from complaints made to me and others listed on the Internet, you are suddenly left completely in the dark.
+In most if not all cases reported online, you are suddenly left in the dark.
 That is until…Your phone starts to ring.

-In fact, you cannot complete the sign up process without adding it, and many people at this point will be happy to hand it over.
+In fact, you cannot complete the sign up process without adding it, and many people at this point are likely to be happy to hand it over.